Board of Directors: Biographies

 Mr. Cavazos earned a B.S. in Finance from Oakland University in Rochester, Michigan.
 He also holds an MBA in Finance from The University of Texas at Austin.

-Robin Diamonte, United Technologies Corporation
+Robin Diamonte, RTX

 Jon Glidden, Delta Air Lines